lifeasawalrus/cse15l-lab-reports/lab-report-2-week-1.md

 ![Image](Lab1-part4-CSE15.png)

-3. Trying basic terminal commands:
+Step 3: Trying basic terminal commands:

     In the image below, we see some examples.